Dixin/dixin.github.io/src/content/posts/a-directorycatalog-for-silverlight-mef-managed-extensibility-framework.md

 ## Retrieve file list from a directory

-Of course, to retrieve file list from a web folder, the folder�s �Directory Browsing� feature must be enabled:
+Of course, to retrieve file list from a web folder, the folder's 'Directory Browsing' feature must be enabled:

 ![image](https://aspblogs.z22.web.core.windows.net/dixin/Media/image_71CB93DF.png "image")